l33tllama/leofebey.com/pages/06.blog/vr-headsets-should-be-cheaper/item.md

 This headset, while expensive, pushed VR forward in a significant way.
 It gave the user a much clearer image, and much more responsive and accurate headset tracking.
 I can understand the reasoning behind the specs choice behind it - it showed us how good VR could be.

 But now, almost 4 years later, as technology naturally progresses, we still haven't had a cheaper, popular and readily available alternative to the original Vive available yet.
-Well, there kind of has been, but they have been so hard to find that they are basically unkown to even the more enthusiastic PC gamer.
+Well, there kind of has been, but they have been so hard to find that they are basically unknown to even the more enthusiastic PC gamer.

 ## Found one!
 Maybe..
 ![](Samsung_HMD_Odyssey.jpeg)